DaithiGMIT/2425-Emerging-Technologies/README.md

 - Valid English words: **687**
 - Percentage Valid: **37.18%**.

+The Basic Trigram model generated from only 5 books was able too suprisingly genreate a valid english word in almost a third of the time which really goes to show the generation power of a true LLM.

 ### Task 4: Export the Model as JSON
 The trigram model was exported as a JSON file (`trigrams.json`) for reuse.
 This file can be found in the root directory.